Ben Roethlisberger: 2009

-2010 season: Third Super Bowl appearance
+2010: Third Super Bowl appearance

 In Week 6 against the Cleveland Browns, after being suspended for the first four games of the season under the NFL player conduct policy, Roethlisberger returned to the Steelers.
 In his first game of the season he completed 16 of 27 passes for 258 yards, three touchdowns, and one interception.

 In Week 7 against the Miami Dolphins, with the Steelers trailing, 22–20, with 2:37 remaining in the game, Roethlisberger was at the center of controversy when he ran a QB draw and dove for the end zone, appearing to score a touchdown in the process.
 The play was ruled a touchdown on the field, but reviews showed Roethlisberger had fumbled short of the end zone.
 However, the review failed to provide conclusive evidence as to who recovered the ball after the fumble.
 By rule, possession was given to Pittsburgh, resulting in the game-winning field goal.
 Roethlisberger passed for 302 yards and 2 touchdowns in the game.
 "Just a bizarre kind of play.
 You hate to win it that way, but you'll take a win," Roethlisberger said.

 In Week 8 against the New Orleans Saints, Roethlisberger, playing in his 90th regular season game, reached the 20,000-yard passing mark, but failed to throw a touchdown pass as the Steelers lost on Halloween night in the Superdome.
 Roethlisberger improved to 8–2 as a starter on Monday Night Football in Week 9 against the Cincinnati Bengals, and 63–27 over his first 90 regular season starts (tied with Jim McMahon for third-highest win percentage through a player's first 90 starts).
 Roethlisberger passed for a season-high 387 yards and 3 touchdowns in the Week 10, 39–26 loss, to the New England Patriots, but also had an interception returned for a score and was sacked five times as he tried to rally the Steelers from a 23–3 deficit in the second half.